Jaywalking: Slovenia

+In Slovenia, pedestrians must use zebra crossings and obey traffic signals.
+They may cross elsewhere only if the nearest zebra crossing is at least 100 m away and the lanes are not divided by a solid center line or median.
+Pedestrians have priority only at zebra crossings; elsewhere, vehicles are not required to yield.
+Violations are punishable by a fine of 40 euros.

 Switzerland

 In Switzerland, pedestrians are generally allowed to cross the street everywhere.
 They have priority on zebra crossings but should cross with care.
 However, they must use a pedestrian crossing, bridge or underpass if it is within 50 m.
 Certain types of roads must not be entered by pedestrians, such as highways and motorways.
 Failure to comply is subject to a fine of 20 Swiss Francs.
 Likewise, crossing or bypassing of closed railway gates is prohibited.

 On motorways, fines may vary based on the situation.
 A driver driving at 100 km/h on a road with a 120 km/h speed limit, if the light visibility is 60 m and the braking distance is 65 m, may be fined for not noticing a person on the road.
-The fact that the person is suicidal does not matter.
+Even if that person is suicidal, as in a court case in 2017, that fact does not matter.
 A fine of 210 Swiss francs fine is cheaper than the court costs.
 However, such circumstances may also be considered to be exceptional and unpredictable.

 United Kingdom

-In England, Wales and Scotland (Great Britain) it is not illegal to cross or walk on all roads except motorways (where pedestrians and slow vehicles are not permitted), and roads with the "No Pedestrians" sign displayed.
+In England, Wales and Scotland (Great Britain) it is not illegal to cross or walk on any roads except motorways (where pedestrians and slow vehicles are not permitted), and roads with the "No Pedestrians" sign displayed.
 The Highway Code contains rules for crossing a road safely, but these are recommendations and not legally directly enforceable, though branches of the highway code may be used as supporting evidence in prosecutions.
-Under section 3 Road Traffic Act 1988 (“RTA 1988”) it is an offence to drive a motor vehicle on a road or public place “without due care and attention, or without reasonable consideration for other persons using the road or place”.
-As with other advisory parts of the Highway Code compliance and non-compliance can be used to claim/counterclaim/defend against liability in civil law claims such as insurance claims.
+As with other advisory parts of the Highway Code, compliance and non-compliance can be used to claim/counterclaim/defend against liability in civil law claims such as insurance claims.

-The term "jaywalking" is obscure.
+The term "jaywalking" can be obscure to those not exposed to American culture.
 There is no law preventing such an act.
-Culturally, "jaywalking" often confuses British citizens abroad and visitors to the UK.
 British citizens, like citizens from other countries where it is not an offence, are more prone to infringe jaywalking laws abroad.
 Transport for London identified tourists visiting London as being particularly vulnerable due to the personal assessment of risk expected of all pedestrians who cross roads.
 Some tourists copy locals' most risky crossing stunts, falsely assuming there was no advanced risk assessment involved or a higher right-of-way to vehicles, without understanding they have less right-of-way in all but a few places and times.
 A third reason is that many visitors are not used to all traffic driving on the left.
-Recent changes to the Highway code have given priority to pedestrians waiting to cross a road.
+Recent changes to the Highway Code have given priority to pedestrians waiting to cross a road.